alekswoje/MunchyUtils/README.md

    ```

 2. **HUD Positioning**:
-   - Hold TAB to switch between moving cooldown and income HUDs
+   - Hold TAB to switch between moving cooldown and info HUDs
    - Use arrow keys for precise positioning
    - HUDs snap to a 10-pixel grid for clean alignment
 3. **AFK Detection**:
-   - Automatically detects when you're not moving or using controls
+   - Automatically detects when you're not moving or using controls (1 minute idle)
-   - Pauses income tracking during AFK periods
+   - Pauses session and income tracking during AFK
    - Resumes automatically when you return
 4. **Session Management**:
-   - Sessions automatically reset if no income changes for 2 minutes
+   - Sessions automatically reset if no income changes for 2 minutes (mining) or 3m30s (fishing)
    - Use `/mu reset` to manually start a new session
    - Get a summary anytime with `/mu summary`